 “That pass (from Rose) says a lot about our team,” he says.
 “Reggie was right there on the wing, the person we always wanted to have the ball in his hands.
 The fact we knew each other so well and had that confidence in one another, that Jalen would give me the ball … everybody on that team had earned that respect from one another from the trials and tribulations we had gone through together.
 It says a lot about the entire team.
 Which is why we were able to go so far.”

-It has given him what every athlete dreams of, a picture-perfect highlight that will outlive his career and even his life.
+Best’s shot gave him what every athlete dreams about - a picture-perfect highlight that will outlive his career and even his life.

 “You scrap and fight so hard, you want to leave one for the annals,” he says.